UnWaDo/HPC_bot/README.md

 - download_path: path to stored files on local computer
 - storage: remote cloud storage.
 Currently only Nextcloud is supported
 - log_level: logging level used by `logging` to control output level
+- fetch_time: time in seconds between getting current status from clusters.
+Can be given two integeres to make connections more chaotic
 - log_file: *(optional)* path to log file.
 If not given, logs will be printed to console
 - bot
   - token: Telegram API token